 Hannah loves to write.
 It started with just journals but has grown into writing devotionals, small books, and yes, blog posts.
 Hannah is slowly warming up to the idea that she can make money from her blog and the resources she offers on it.
 She’s eager to learn more and spends a lot of her time on Pinterest researching and learning the in’s out and how to’s of blogging.
-She learns a lot from “The Writer’s Cove,” a group she found on Facebook specifically for Christian Bloggers.
+She learns a lot from “The Writer’s Cove,” a group she found on Pinterest for Bloggers and Business Owners.

 Hannah doesn’t have much spare time but when she does get a chance to put her feet up she likes to read a good book.
-She’s learning to make taking care of herself a priority and she loves to explore different beauty products from makeup, to DIY body scrubs, charcoal face masks, and everything in-between.
+She’s learning to make taking care of herself a priority and she loves to experiment with different beauty and hair care products.

 Speak To One, Speak To All